-Forex trading in Islam is a very sensitive topic because it involves many religious aspects related to business.
-Not surprisingly, many are perplexed and do not know at all whether Forex trading in Islam is halal in Islamic countries or not.
+Trading in Islam is a very sensitive topic because it involves many religious aspects related to business.
+Not surprisingly, many are perplexed and do not know at all whether trading in Islam is halal in Islamic countries or not.
 Such activity is strictly forbidden as a form of gambling (some non-Islamic authorities hold the same opinion).
 Nevertheless, it is still possible to trade.

-The forex market is halal in Islamic countries because it is a form of business in which the investor can expect to get money later by risking his assets.
-There is no credit in forex, so investing here adheres to Islamic laws.
-Halal and haram are what Muslims think about all the time to decide if they want to trade forex or not.
-As they themselves explain, many are bothered by the rules of the Quran and the fact that they must strictly follow them when it comes to the fact that Forex trading in Islam must remain halal.
+The trading market is halal in Islamic countries because it is a form of business in which the investor can expect to get money later by risking his assets.
+There is no credit in trading, so investing here adheres to Islamic laws.
+Halal and haram are what Muslims think about all the time to decide if they want to trade or not.
+As they themselves explain, many are bothered by the rules of the Quran and the fact that they must strictly follow them when it comes to the fact that trading in Islam must remain halal.

 Open an Islamic account

-It has recently come to light that Muslims who have studied all the issues surrounding forex trading have decided that this is forex trading halal is allowed.
-This allows Muslims to put aside the statements of their critics and start Forex trading as much as they want.
+It has recently come to light that Muslims who have studied all the issues surrounding trading have decided that this is trading halal is allowed.
+This allows Muslims to put aside the statements of their critics and start trading as much as they want.

 Although there is so much controversy surrounding this issue, it is clear that studies have been done and decisions have been made.

 According to a study in Saudi Arabia, about 90% of Islamic traders have swap-free accounts.
 These accounts allow to be halal. trading in Islam is a natural part of a permitted business.
 As a result Muslims can only trade using charts or fundamental analysis.
 All the more so because they have to abide by Sharia law.
 Anything that constitutes speculation is gambling and therefore forbidden.
 This also includes regular chart analysis.